samkenxstream/appengine-plugins-core/README.md

 # How to use

 Build the library using the "mvn clean install" command at the repository root directory, where the pom.xml file is located.
-This produces the appengine-plugins-core-0.1.3-SNAPSHOT.jar file in the "target" directory that you can import to your application's class path.
+This produces the appengine-plugins-core-*version*-SNAPSHOT.jar file in the "target" directory that you can add to your application's class path.

 To deploy a new version, a client calls the library in the following way: